kayhide/qst-tfm/doc/notes.md

+### 02/17

+- Next
+  - Use qutip and compute U(t)
+  - Reproduce the result of the case of single pauli operator on the paper

+Koushik told that $\sigma_z \sigma_z^2$ has a lot of applications.
+Here are some of them:

+- Applications
+  - travelling salesman
+  - portfolio optimization
+  - maxent
+  - SK model
+  - P-Spin model
+  - TFIM
+  - LFIM

 - Done
   - Install qutip
   - See an example of time-dependent hamiltonian work [#](https://github.com/kayhide/qst-tfm/tree/main/src/qutip_sandbox)

 ### 02/12

-We discussed with Prof. Xi, and a guy.
+We discussed with Prof. Xi, and Pranan.

 - Discussion
   - Xi suggested that energy variance can be a good cost function.